New Zealand confirms first COVID-19 death in over 6 months - NewsBreak

 New Zealand confirms first COVID-19 death in over 6 months

 (NEXSTAR) – New Zealand has recorded its first death attributed to COVID-19 in over six months, the Ministry of Health confirmed on Saturday.
 The woman, in her 90s, had “a number” of underlying health issues, according to a media release issued Saturday.
-She was first admitted to the hospital on Aug.
-28 but was unable to receive ventilator or ICU care because of her conditions.
-She and her doctors were aware of her COVID diagnosis before she entered the hospital.www.wfxrtv.com
+She was first admitted to the hospital Aug.
+28, but was unable to receive ventilator or ICU care because of her conditions.
+She and her doctors were aware of her COVID diagnosis before she entered the hospital.www.wkrn.com

 Comments / 0